solliancenet/developing-web3-workshop/02_Avalanche.md

 🔌 Connect to Avalanche with a Javascript library

-🏦 Creat an account by generating a keypair and funding the resulting address by using the AVAX faucet
+🏦 Create an account by generating a keypair and funding the resulting address by using the AVAX faucet

 💸 Transfer tokens between accounts